FaezehFaez2025/research-notes-hub/metrics-and-evaluation/statistical-tests/README.md

 - Sample 2: d₂ = 81.8 - 6.9 = 74.9 (positive, InvertiTune better)
 - Sample 3: d₃ = 81.5 - 82.0 = -0.5 (negative, DeepEx better)
 - ... continue for all 200 samples

+**Intuition:** If the two models are truly equal, then on some samples InvertiTune will score higher (positive `dᵢ`), and on other samples DeepEx will score higher (negative `dᵢ`).
+These differences should be **balanced** in both direction and magnitude.
+The Wilcoxon test checks whether this balance holds or if one direction dominates.

 **Step 2: Rank the absolute differences** `|dᵢ|` from smallest to largest